Chapter 28 : Ripples in the Pool

 “Don’t worry,” Hermione repeated, resisting the urge to roll her eyes.
 “I’ll see you in two weeks.”

 Author's Note: Hello everyone!
 I hope you enjoyed this chapter and understood its significance.
-I love you and and would so much appreciate to hear your opinions of this.
+I love you and and would so much appreciate hearing your opinions of this.
 All reviews are adored and answered! :D

 Also: If you have additional questions that you would like answered, please feel free to go to my "Meet the Author" page on the forums.
 There's a link on my author's page!